numbnet/icesoft/icefaces/trunk/icefaces/README.txt

 4. Build the tutorials individually by invoking "ant" in the individual tutorial directories.
 You also have the option to build against the MyFaces (open source) implementation of JSF by invoking ant with the -Dmyfaces="" option.
+Use "ant -p" to see all available app. server targets.

-5. Install the tutorials by copying the WAR files from the tutorial "dist" directories to the "webapps" directory of Apache Tomcat.
+5. Install the tutorials by copying the WAR files from the tutorial "dist" directories to the "webapps" directory of Apache Tomcat 6.0.
-   Consult ReleaseNotes.html in the docs folder for known deployment issues and work arounds relating to the Sun Java System Application Server and the BEA WegLogic Server.
+   Consult ReleaseNotes.html in the docs folder for additional information.

 6. Try the tutorial applications; for instance: http://localhost:8080/basicInputText/    (basic usage)